Mewguel/NFT-Project-Tracker-and-Updates/README.md

 ---
 # About the Project
 ---
-This project is a bot that automates the execution of listing and offers of NFTs for OpenSea.
+This project aims  to automate the execution of listing and offers of NFTs.
 ---
 # Specifications:
 Main specifications/functions of the bot: